Three reasons to love fixed income ETFs

 2. Fixed income ETFs provide an effective way to diversify and make strategic or tactical portfolio allocations

 Bond ETFs also allow asset allocation decisions to be implemented quickly and efficiently.
-As an example, an investor looking to lower the duration in the US government bond portion of their portfolio can implement their view quickly and efficiently through a short duration US Treasury ETF, without the need to frequently reinvest the cash flows typically associated with this segment of the market.
+As an example, an investor looking to lower the duration in the US government bond portion of their portfolio can implement their view quickly and efficiently, without the need to frequently reinvest the cash flows typically associated with this segment of the market.

-ETFs arguably offer the most flexibility for investors looking to access the bond market through exchange-traded instruments.
-While the equity futures market is relatively broad, the bond futures market is significantly underdeveloped, in particular in the corporate bond space.
-Investors can use ETFs to gain exposure to a wide range of bond markets, from emerging market debt (hard currency and local currency) to investment-grade bonds, through market-cap, strategic beta or active strategies.
+Furthermore, investors can use ETFs to gain exposure to a wide range of bond markets, from emerging market debt (hard currency and local currency) to investment-grade bonds, through market-cap, strategic beta or active strategies.

 3. Fixed income ETFs offer liquidity benefits compared to transacting directly in the underlying bond markets

 Bonds in many mainstream indices often do not trade on a daily basis.
 A study by rating agency FitchRatings1 shows that in the case of the investment-grade corporate bond market, trade frequency is skewed towards the largest issue sizes.
 The study used as a sample the underlying holdings of five major U.S. corporate bond ETFs.

 Of the reported trades, bonds with an issuance above $3 billion traded on 98% of the days over the sample period, but bonds with an issuance between $250 million and $499 million only traded 28% of the time.